 Looking for the best language learning apps out there?
 Well, I compiled a list just for you.
-Here are, in my opinion, some of the top ones you will find.
+Here are, in my opinion, some of the best language learning apps you will find.
 All available for Android, iOS, and your own computer.

 My favorite app on the list is this.
 Duolingo is a free language learning app where you translate real content from blogs, websites, etc. to your language.
 The premise is that you are helping to translate the web by learning a language at the same time.
 Other people can rate your translation as well to make sure it’s the best.